publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch14/m__us_usc_t19_s2602.md

     The President may extend any agreement that enters into force with respect to the United States for additional periods of not more than five years each if the President determines that—

-        (1) the factors referred to in subsection (a)(1) of this section which justified the entering into of the agreement still pertain, and
+        (1) the factors referred to in subsection (a)(1) which justified the entering into of the agreement still pertain, and

-        (2) no cause for suspension under subsection (d) of this section exists.
+        (2) no cause for suspension under subsection (d) exists.

     (f) __Procedures__

-    If any request described in subsection (a) of this section is made by a State Party, or if the President proposes to extend any agreement under subsection (e) of this section, the President shall—
+    If any request described in subsection (a) is made by a State Party, or if the President proposes to extend any agreement under subsection (e), the President shall—

         (1) publish notification of the request or proposal in the Federal Register;